Digital connectivity is hugely important and reliance on connectivity, phone networks and internet services is accelerating.

 Could your premises be eligible for a rural voucher to get faster, more reliable fibre broadband?

-In January 2022, Building Digital UK launched their Project Gigabit procurement to find a supplier to connect approximately 49,000 premises in Cambridgeshire and adjacent areas to gigabit-capable broadband.
-A contract with a supplier is expected to be awarded in November 2022, with work commencing soon afterward.
+In January 2022, Building Digital UK launched their Project Gigabit procurement to find a supplier to connect approximately 45,000 premises in Cambridgeshire and adjacent areas to gigabit-capable broadband.
+The contract was awarded to CityFibre and work has commenced.

 To avoid duplication of government subsidies, the Gigabit Broadband Voucher Scheme has been paused in areas targeted by the procurement.